PhoenixTales/phoenix-docs/story/factions/guild-progression.md

 * Meister des Feuers / Wassers
 * Schüler der Dunklen Künste / Schüler des DmB
 * Dunkler Hexer / Dämonenbeschwörer

+---

+In "options of defection" I have described the basic scheme into which the early ideas from Mike fit.
+According to these ideas, apart from the thief, who could defect to another thief guild throughout the game, the class was not really taken into account as a factor.

+The only factors were:
+* Players should have some freedom to change their minds early on (in Mikes case, the simple standard for this was "up to level 3").
+* The relationships between the guilds should be a relevant consideration for the ability to join, regarding trustworthiness, loyalty etc.

+What we do in Phoenix is
+* to take the relationships more serious (which will also make the first point thighter and in many cases lower the maximum level for a switch) and
+* add the class as a third factor

+Our system will then look like this:

+* Players will be given a little bit of freedom to change their minds about their class, mostly limited to level 1, instead of 3, as the default.
+* Players will get the option to switch to other guilds of the same class at different points of the story, probably up to level 5, which should always be linked to specific narrative reasons.
+For example, the player may be confronted with a decision or a mission or task, which he is not ready to do and decides to betray his guild at this point in time and defect to the other group.
+And such possibilities should be given not only once in course of the story, but several times.
+* These options of defaction are restricted and individualised based on relationships.
+For instance, a shadow will have a harder time or more convincing to do to join the Orgas than an Orga will have to do to join the Rangers, and joining the rangers will be limited to a lower level for the shadow etc.
+* While Mike considered such options for the thief, mostly due to the double agent idea, he did not do so in regard to the warrior.
+In our case, switching from thugs to templars or vice versa and templars to mercs etc. should be an option, while thug to merc may be fairly restricted due to the bad relationships.

+---

 TO story and costume design: